kaihendry/dabase.com/content/blog/path-to-production.md

 # Using Github

 Workflows are great, but to effectively deploy to your {dev,stg,prd}
-environments, **Github needs to assume an Administrator role across your Service accounts**!
+environments, **Github needs to externally trusted**.

 Pros:

 - Workflows have far more mindshare than AWS's basic buildspec.yml
 - Easy to add a workflow, to enforce some organisational policy
+- Managed!
 - Github comes with lot of great developer experiences and tooling

 Cons:

 - Could dissuade teams from using trunk based development
 - Third party Github effectively has a back door to your entire service which is a security risk

+Github's access can be limited to say the Container Registry, i.e. builds instead of deployment, nonetheless there is a supply chain issue.

 # Using some CI/CD tool in a dedicated account in your AWS Organisation